Ethorbit/my-containerized-linux-setup/README.md

 * First, necessesities need to be up.
 `docker compose --profile default up -d`

-* Next, a workflow is started.
+* Next, a workflow task is started.
 `docker compose --profile development up --build -d`

 * Services are assigned their own subdomains, so in this case I will use my development desktop by navigating to: `https://desktop.development.linux`